cybertraining-dsc/su21-reu-372/project/index.md

 **Using WordCloud Library**

-Wordcloud the library we are going to be using next.
+Wordcloud is the library we are going to be using next.
 With this library we can represent text data, so basically the size of each word indicates the frequency and importance in which the word is used in the document.

 **Manipulating Titles**
 With the function long_string = ','.join(list(df_hsmto['Description_processed'].values)) we can join the different processed titles together.